 If you smoke and you are pregnant or planning to become pregnant, you are strongly advised to stop smoking.
 This is to benefit your health and the health of your baby.
-Seek help from your practice nurse or GP if you find it difficult to stop smoking.
+Seek help from your pharmacist, practice nurse or GP if you find it difficult to stop smoking, or contact national stop smoking services.

 This leaflet is part of our series on smoking